Ops-Talks/agronomist/docs/github-action.md

 - `--no-report` Skip generating report files (useful for CI/CD pipelines).
 - `--validate-token` Validate API token before processing.

-## Example Workflow
+## Minimal Example

-Install Agronomist from GitHub Releases and run the CLI directly in your workflow:
+The following workflow installs Agronomist from GitHub Releases and applies updates.
+It does not create pull requests -- use it as a starting point or for simple single-commit workflows:

 ```yaml
 name: Agronomist Updates